slacgismo/regrow/pypower/README.md

 - `wecc240(options=["RENEWABLES"])` imports the renewables generation from the NREL REGROW S3 bucket.

+To load the comprehensive REGROW model, use the following:

+    case = wecc240(options=[HIFLD","LOADS","RENEWABLES"])

-Note that using the `HIFLD` option will overwrite any generation data imported from the `SCHEDULING` option.
+Note that using the `HIFLD` option overwrites all generation data imported from the `SCHEDULING` option.

 See [rwl/PYPOWER on GitHub](https://github.com/rwl/PYPOWER) for details on running PyPower cases.